ARKADATAazk/ARKADATA-Scripts/PROJECT_FLOW.md

 - Classes use metatable pattern: `ClassName.__index = ClassName`
 - Constructor functions typically named `new()` or `create()`
 - Always call constructor before using instance methods

-### Configuration
-- Configuration tables must be initialized before module use
-- Some modules expect config tables at module load time

 ### Callback Requirements
 - 7 modules use callback patterns for extensibility